Idirianuk/WiiM-Ultra-Logitech-Harmony-RPi-Integration/README.md

 Connect the IR receiver to your RPi according to the instructions shown here on Adafruit: https://learn.adafruit.com/using-an-ir-remote-with-a-raspberry-pi-media-center/hardware

-Add the following line to the end of you /boot/firmware/config.txt file.
+Add the following line to the end of your /boot/firmware/config.txt file, or modify the line you already have!
 If you want BT or WiFi, remove "disable-wifi,disable-bt" entries.

 dtoverlay=gpio-ir,gpio_pin=18,disable-wifi,disable-bt